 - Add the shredded beef to the rolls

-- Serve the French dip sandwiches with the au jus sauce.
+- Serve the French dip sandwiches with au jus sauce.

 Storage Tips for Slow Cooker Beef Dip Sandwiches

-Storage - Leftovers can be stored in a covered airtight container in the refrigerator for up to 3 days.
+Refrigerator: Store leftover shredded beef and au jus in an airtight container in the refrigerator for up to 3 days.

 Freezer Instructions: The cooked meat can be stored in a freezer-friendly container in the freezer for up to 3 months.